aromatt/netipds/README.md

 ## https://github.com/kentik/patricia

 This package uses a similar underlying data structure, but its goal is to provide mutability while minimizing garbage collection cost.
-By contrast, netipmap aims to provide immutable (and thus GC-friendly) collection types that integrate well with the netip family and offer a comprehensive API.
+By contrast, netipds aims to provide immutable (and thus GC-friendly) collection types that integrate well with the netip family and offer a comprehensive API.